dkharazi/notes/content/notes/basic_statistics/interactions.md

 - The interaction term $\beta_0$ states that the effect of having more bacteria in the soil is different if a plant has full or partial levels of sun exposure
 - Essentially, the slopes of the regression lines between height and bacteria count are different for the different categories of sun exposure
 - And, $\beta_3$ indicates how different those slopes are

+### Example from Epidemiology
+- Let's say we know the following:
+	- A *NumDeaths* variable that refers to the number of deaths
+	- A *InfectionRate* variable that refers to the rate of infection
+	- A *DeathRate* variable that refers to the rate of death
+- We could define our model as the following:

+$$ NumDeaths = \beta_0 + \beta_1 Rate_{i} + \beta_2 Rate_{d} $$

+- We may believe the relationship between the infection rate and the number of deaths is different when the death rate is high compared to low
+- Specifically, we may believe that:
+	- Viruses with a higher infection rate have a higher number of deaths when the death rate is high
+        - And viruses with a higher infection rate have a lower number of deaths when the death rate is low
+- Said another way, we can also say:
+	- Viruses with a higher death rate have a higher number of deaths when the infection rate is high
+	- And viruses with a higher death rate have a lower number of deaths when the infection rate is low
+- In this situation, the slopes would have the same signs
+- Therefore, it would be useful to add the following interaction term to our model:

+$$ Deaths = \beta_0 + \beta_1(Rate_{i}) + \beta_2(Rate_{d}) + \beta_3(Rate_{i} \times Rate_{d}) $$

 ### References
 - [Truth about Linear Regression](http://www.stat.cmu.edu/~cshalizi/TALR/TALR.pdf)